 - Government Regulations

-With these high-priority concerns sitting on your desk every day, how can you make time to consistently engage your customer base?
-Is there time in the day to take pictures for Instagram?
-Do you will really need followers on Twitter?
+How can you consistently engage your customer base with these high-priority concerns sitting at your desk?
+Is there time to take pictures for Instagram?
+Will you need followers on Twitter?
 Will email marketing help me grow my business?
-Or will my emails just be one of many in the great inbox void?

 By far, the largest percentage of consumers use email as their most frequent connection with products and services:

 - 85% of professionals use email for their business transactions.

 - 73% of consumers prefer email as their marketing channel.

 - 83% of consumers say email is their preferred form of brand communication.
 (Facebook falls far behind, at only 38%.)